 About one in five people living in Viking-Age Scandinavia were slaves, but few scholars have examined what their role was in society, in particular what work did they do on farms.
-A new article by Janken Myrdal, entitled “Milking and Grinding, Digging and Herding: Slaves and Farmwork 1000-1300,” offers some insights based on archaeological sources, sagas and law texts.
+A recent article by Janken Myrdal, entitled “Milking and Grinding, Digging and Herding: Slaves and Farmwork 1000-1300,” offers some insights based on archaeological sources, sagas and law texts.

 While previous studies have suggested that slaves and freeman probably did most of the same jobs around a medieval farm, Myrdal, an economic historian at the Swedish University of Agricultural Sciences, believes that slaves would have been given particular jobs to do – ones that were considered the hardest and socially degrading “Slave work in general was heavy and dirty,” he writes.